How to Deal With… Spring Break Crowds at Disney World

 10 – Consider Purchasing Lightning Lane Access

 There are two different paid options that you can choose (along with different attractions) to access it.
 The first option is to purchase Disney Genie+ for a day or each day of your visit.
-It costs $15 per person per day.
-With Genie+ you can access the Lightning Lane at select attractions at each park (one at a time and once per day).
+It costs anywhere from $15-$29 per person per day.
+With Genie+, you can access the Lightning Lane at select attractions at each park (one at a time and once per day).
 There are over forty total Genie+ attractions.
 The second option is to purchase Lightning Lane with the a la carte method for individual attractions.
-There are a few attractions at each park that are NOT included with your Genie+ purchase.
-They must be purchased separately and pricing ranges from $7-$15 per attraction, per person.
+A few attractions at each park are NOT included with your Genie+ purchase.
+They must be purchased separately, and pricing ranges from $7-$25 per attraction, per person.
 You can see that by doing some quick math, purchasing these options for a family of five dramatically increases the cost of your vacation.

 If you plan to use the Lightning Lane during your vacation, you need to be prepared for (very) early mornings.
 For Disney Genie+, at 7 am on the day of your park visit, within the My Disney Experience App, you’ll book your first return window at one of the Genie+ attractions.
 After that, you can make one selection at a time, based on availability.
 Also, at 7 am, Disney Resort guests can purchase their Individual Lightning Lane selections while non-resort guests have to wait until park opening.
 Even if you are staying off property, you’ll need to get up early and make those Genie+ selections.